-The Cane Corso is a Protection Dog …a good one at that.
-The Cane Corso has a high prey drive by nature which makes it a good fit for protection training.
-This breed has been used as a protection dog for thousands of years so one can safely assume that they Corso will work well in this working task.
-I have listened to many Cane Corso stories over the last 10 years while I raised this wonderful breed and I can say that time after time I hear the same stories of the Cane Corso cornering another dog who may have slipped into their yard, or cornering an intruder in a home but not attacking, instead waiting for the owner to arrive.
+The Cane Corso is an ideal dog for protection.
+The Cane Corso has a high prey drive nature which makes it a good fit for protection training.
+This breed has been used as a protection dog for thousands of years so one can safely assume that Corso will work well in this working task.
+I have listened to many Cane Corso stories over the last 10 years while I raised this wonderful breed and I can say that time after time I hear the same stories of the Cane Corso cornering another dog who may have slipped into their yard, or cornering an intruder in a home but not attacking, instead of waiting for the owner to arrive.
 The reason the Corso may do this is they are of Mastiff blood and the English mastiff is known and trained to not destroy the attacker but first to hold the attacker until the owner arrives.
 This is a very good characteristic to have when choosing a protection dog.
-Often times we hear about pitbulls attacking their prey and ripping the prey or person, we must understand that this comes from the vermin hunter instinct from the terrier breed.
-I have owned three pitbulls in the past and can attest to the fact that I would be very careful not to let any other dogs in my yard or cats for that matter.
+Often times we hear about Pitbulls attacking their prey and ripping the prey or person, we must understand that this comes from the vermin hunter instinct from the terrier breed.
+I have owned three Pitbulls in the past and can attest to the fact that I would be very careful not to let any other dogs in my yard or cats for that matter.
 The Cane Corso on the other hand seems to have no interest in my cat or smaller dogs from friends who visit.
-I cant say this for all Cane Corsos but I can say that when choosing a protection dog one must be able to train a habit not have an aggressive dog protect.
-The dog must protect based on command not by aggression.
+I can’t say this for all Cane Corsos but I can say that when choosing a protection dog one must be able to train a habit not have an aggressive dog protect.
+The dog must protect based on the command, not by aggression.
 So where does this put the Corso?
 In my opinion the perfect candidate.

 We have several dogs who were chosen because of their IPO protection history.
 One of our Males Damiano comes from Europe where his dad is a level 3 IPO champion.
 You can see the clean bloodline in our puppies as they grow and they easily adhere to obedience training as well as protection training, we have has many of our pups become service dogs as well.